 Read the Labels

-A garmet suitable for machine- or hand-washing must be: 1) colorfast (test by dampening the fabric in a discreet spot, such as an inside seam, wait a minute or two, and blot with a white cloth to see if color appears); 2) made of a single material (no lining, beading, or trim); and 3) constructed simply, so it won't collapse when wet.
+Manufacturers often put the dry-clean label on garments made of wool (and related fibers, including cashmere), silk, and rayon.
+But unless it actually says "dry-clean only," you will likely be able to wash them successfully at home.
+A garment suitable for machine- or hand-washing must be: Colorfast, which you can test by dampening the fabric in a discreet spot (such as an inside seam) before blotting with a white cloth to see if color appears; made of a single material, meaning no lining, beading, or trim; and constructed simply, so it won't collapse when wet.

 Sort, Sort, Sort!

 Each time you wash your clothing, some dye is released into the water.
 Dyes such as indigo, for example, which colors your favorite blue jeans, are actually intended to fade and will do so throughout the life of the garment.Unless you take care to wash like colors together, your laundry will become dingy in short order.
-Besides the obvious -- separating light-colored clothes from dark and brightly colored ones -- you should sort by soil level, fabric type, and lint properties.
+Besides the obvious—separating light-colored clothes from dark and brightly colored ones—you should sort by soil level, fabric type, and lint properties.

-Have the Right Detergent
+Select the Right Detergent

 Remove Bits and Bops